MahmoudHegazi/json.js/README.md

 *  Zero recursive calls while parsing nested HTML system containers!
 *  You might expect a recursive function, but you,ll be surprised by how "json.js" handles deeply nested structures.
 Through native OOP design, jsonify and class extension handle nesting dynamically—without any explicit recursion.
 *  You imply define your structure in JSONSPA, and the system takes care of it natively and efficiently

+##### All is System except Component you extend your components from it not extended from other
+*  also provide way for state saving using local storage or db solution with AJAX API